 The Church of St Elizabeth, also known as the ‘Blue Church’, is one of the best examples of art nouveau in Bratislava

-The Church of St Elizabeth, known as the ‘Blue Church’, is an example of art nouveau in Bratislava
+The Church of St Elizabeth, the ‘Blue Church’, is an example of art nouveau in Bratislava

 6. See the city panorama from UFO Bridge